eclipse/xtext/xtext-website/documentation/330_web_support.md

  * `revertResource()`
    Reverts the resource to the last saved state and returns an object with properties `fullText` and `dirty`.
  * `update()`
    Computes the difference between the current editor content and the last version that has been committed to the server.
 If there is a difference, an update request is sent to refresh the server state.
 The return value has a single property `stateId`, which is an identifier for the new server state.
-All requests have to include the last obtained state identifier in order to suceed.
+All requests have to include the last obtained state identifier in order to succeed.

 ### Full List of Options {#options-reference}